Purpose

 Inclusion Criteria

-• Concerns about memory or thinking (subjective cognitive decline, SCD) - Cardiovascular Risk Factors, Aging, and Incidence of Dementia (CAIDE) ≥ 6 - Telephone Interview for Cognitive Status ≥ 28 - Functional Assessment Questionnaire < 9 - English fluency/literacy - Ability and willingness to participate via live video - Clearance by medical doctor for study participation
+• Concerns about memory or thinking (subjective cognitive decline, SCD) aged 60 or older - Cardiovascular Risk Factors, Aging, and Incidence of Dementia (CAIDE) ≥ 6 - Telephone Interview for Cognitive Status-41 ≥ 31 - Functional Assessment Questionnaire < 9 - English fluency/literacy - Ability and willingness to participate via live video - No self-reported safety issues with initiating lifestyle changes during the study

 Exclusion Criteria

-• Mild cognitive impairment, dementia, or neurodegenerative disease - Psychotropic medications (e.g., antidepressant) change in the last 3 months - Psychosis, uncontrolled bipolar disorder or substance dependence - Current self-report of suicidal ideation - Serious medical illness expected to worsen in 6 months (e.g., cancer) - Use of digital monitoring device (e.g., Fitbit) in the last 3 moths - New mindfulness practice (> 45 min/wk) or cognitive-behavioral therapy in the last 3 months
+• Mild cognitive impairment, dementia, or neurodegenerative disease - Psychotropic medications (e.g., antidepressant) change in the last 3 months - Psychosis, uncontrolled bipolar disorder or substance dependence; schizophrenia or schizoaffective disorder - Current self-report of suicidal ideation - Serious medical illness expected to worsen in 6 months (e.g., cancer) - Use of digital monitoring device (e.g., Fitbit) in the last 3 moths AND unwillingness to stop using personal digital monitoring device for duration of program - Mindfulness or mind-body practice (> 45 min/wk) focused on lifestyle, cognitive-behavioral therapy in < 3 months, or participation in a lifestyle prevention program (ex: diabetes prevention) in < 3 months - Average daily step count > 5,000 steps - More than 30 minutes of exercise daily

 Study Design